Frank Van Laecke

 In 2013 Frank directed The Wizard of Oz in Belgium and Baantjer in The Netherlands.
 He also directed Peter Grimes in Germany, which received fantastic reviews.

-Most recently Frank has again collaborated with Alain Platel to direct En avant, marche! which is touring Europe from June 2015 to July 2016.
+Frank collaborated with Alain Platel to direct En avant, marche! which toured Europe from June 2015 to July 2016.